awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Choose **Create Security Group**\.
 Retrieve the **Security Group ID** from the newly created security group \(such as `sg-xxxxxxxxxxxxxxxxx`\)\.

 1. In the **VPC Endpoint** configuration screen, remove the default security group\.
-Paste in the security group ID in the search field and select the check box\.
+Paste in the security group ID in the search field and select the checkbox\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/snowflake-security-group.png)

 1. Select **Create Endpoint**\.